Quantum pricing-based column-generation framework for hard combinatorial problems: Numerical Simulations

 In order to compare our neutral atom-based quantum sampler to other stochastic approaches, we implemented a greedy generator, hereafter referred to as \textit{Greedy CG}, that can randomly generate multiple weighted independent sets.
 For more details, see Appendix~\ref{greedypricing}.
 We also compared our approach to a simulated annealing (SA)-based solver, hereafter referred to as \textit{SA CG}, where we minimize the related maximum weighted independent set QUBO matrix described in \eqref{eq:misqubo} with the classical D-Wave QUBO sampler \cite{dwavesampler}; the weights are given by the dual values of the solved RMP on each iteration, while $\alpha$ is set to the sum of absolute values of weights.
 For all stochastic sub-routines, the maximum number of tries was set to 1000.
 Moreover, several pricing iterations can be done before getting an improvement on the RPM solution.
 This is due to the inherent symmetry of the solution space related to the instance of the problem, driving the algorithm to generate independent sets with the same cost.
 In all CG-based approaches, the maximum number of pricing iterations allowed without any improvements in the RMP solution was set to 3.
 Finally, we also compared our hybrid approach against a quantum version of the greedy algorithm described in Appendix~\ref{greedyyy}, where only the largest independent set sampled by the proposed quantum sampler described in section~\ref{quantumsampler} is returned on each iteration.
 This approach is hereafter referred to as \textit{Quantum Greedy} and is based on the work proposed by Vitali \textit{et al}~\cite{21:sc:quantum}.

 The register related to each pricing sub-problem was created by applying the embedding strategy presented in Section~\ref{spring_section}.
 To this end, each atom's position was found with the \textit{spring layout} function from \textit{Networkx} package~\cite{hagberg2008exploring}: we multiplied each position vector by 40 in order to respect the distance constraints imposed by the device.
-Moreover, we applied the Hamiltonian design strategy described in section \ref{quantumsampler}.
+Moreover, we applied the Hamiltonian design strategy described in Section~\ref{quantumsampler}.

 The evolution of the quantum system under the predicted pulse for a given register was then simulated using Pulser's simulation module~\cite{silverio2022pulser}.
 Both noiseless and noisy simulations were performed.
 Noiseless simulations involve solving the time-dependent Schr\"{o}dinger equation.
 The output of a noiseless simulation is a vector in the Hilbert space that can be sampled a finite number of times in order to mimic a real experimental setup with a limited measurement budget.
-In order to assess the robustness of our approach against noise, noisy simulations were also performed.
+In order to assess the robustness of our approach against noise, noisy simulations taking into account the current levels of noise in these systems~\cite{cacib, qeqq} were also performed.
 These calculations are numerically expensive and we restrict our study to State Preparation And Measurement (SPAM) errors.
-These are expected to be the main source of noise and can be obtained by post-processing of noiseless results (for more details, see \cite{qscore}).
+These are expected to be the main source of noise and can be obtained by post-processing of noiseless results (for more details, see~\cite{qscore}).
 We set here the noise parameters to realistic values based on current hardware specifications.
 They are summarized in Table~\ref{tab:noise}.
 The register and Hamiltonian design were done as previously presented in sections \ref{spring_section} and \ref{quantumsampler}, respectively.